 Old and New are Friends

 You don’t have to have the latest gadgets to engage your visitors.
-Think about science museums — a digital wall panel may sit totally ignored while everyone clusters around the tactile interactives: the fan that makes balls hover in midair, the laser light mazes with movable mirrors.
+Think about science museums: a digital wall panel may sit totally ignored while everyone clusters around the tactile interactives — the fan that makes balls hover in midair, the laser light mazes with movable mirrors.
 The trick that museums know from experience is that blending digital and analog can be a powerful draw, and more memorable than something purely virtual.
 Escape room games often employ similar tactics.
-If the puzzles are only old-fashioned pen and paper, players get bored; if they just exist on a screen, the experience doesn’t feel real.
+If the puzzles are only old-fashioned pen and paper, players get bored; if they just exist on a screen, the experience doesn’t feel connected to reality.
 Together, digital and analog experiences can be more than the sum of their parts.